Kong/docs.konghq.com/app/enterprise/0.36-x/developer-portal/configuration/authentication/oidc.md

 Then set `portal_auth_conf` property to your customized [**Configuration JSON Object**](#/sample-configuration-object)

-This will set every Dev Portal to use Key Authentication by default when initialized, regardless of Workspace.
+This will set every Dev Portal to use OIDC by default when initialized, regardless of Workspace.